ammarsys/pyaww/CONTRIBUTING.md

 ### Ratelimiting
 - 40/minute for everything except console inputs where it is 120/min
 - decorator style or a leaky bucket

+### Docstrings
+- now with concurrency, most examples/docs are outdated